-As a result of the factors described in this section and in "-Assumptions and Considerations" below, we believe we will be able to pay the minimum quarterly distribution on all of our common units, subordinated units and general partner units for each quarter in the year ending December 31, 2012.
+As a result of the factors described in this section and in "-Assumptions and Considerations" below, we believe we will be able to pay the minimum quarterly distribution on all of our common units, subordinated units and general partner units for each quarter in the twelve months ending March 31, 2013.

-In order to pay the minimum quarterly distribution of \$ per unit on all our common units, subordinated units and general partner units for four quarters, we estimate that our Adjusted EBITDA for the year ending December 31, 2012 must be at least \$ million.
-Adjusted EBITDA should not be considered an alternative to net income, operating income, cash flows from operating activities or any other measure of financial performance calculated in accordance with GAAP, as those items are used to measure our operating performance, liquidity or ability to service debt obligations.
-Please read "Selected Historical and Pro Forma Financial and Operating Data-Non-GAAP Financial Measures" for an explanation of Adjusted EBITDA.
+In order to pay the minimum quarterly distribution of \$ per unit on all our common units, subordinated units and general partner units for four quarters, we estimate that our Adjusted EBITDA for the twelve months ending March 31, 2013 must be at least \$ million.
+Adjusted EBITDA should not be considered an alternative to net income, operating income, cash flows from operating activities